Photo by Rena Laverty

 PLYMOUTH, Mich. – USA Hockey’s National Team Development Program surpassed 300 players selected in the NHL Entry Draft on Saturday afternoon at the American Airlines Center in Dallas, Texas.

-Defenseman Ty Emberson (Eau Clair, Wis./2016-18) was selected in the third round (73rd overall) by the Phoenix Coyotes to become the 300th NTDP player selected.
+Defenseman Ty Emberson (Eau Clair, Wis./2016-18) was selected in the third round (73rd overall) by the Arizona Coyotes to become the 300th NTDP player selected.
 In total, 16 NTDP players were taken in the 2018 NHL Draft, including ten on the second day, running the overall total to 307 members selected since 1999.
 In addition, a pair of players with an NTDP connection were also taken in this year’s NHL Draft.

 Five of his Emberson’s teammates (plus another with an NTDP connection) were taken in the first round, held on Friday.